hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## Other related problematic situations

-The main purpose of this article is to explain the root causes and the reasons of the `Chif driver not found` error.
-However you can face situations where your iLOrest commands return a valid output, but from the wrong system !
+The previous sections of this article tried to explain the root causes of the `Chif driver not found` error.
+However you can face situations involving the CHIF driver where iLOrest commands return a valid output, but from the wrong system !

 ### iLOrest scripts accessing a wrong iLO

-In this situation, you are a privileged user launching an iLOrest script from a iLO based server, targeting a remote iLO.
+In this context, you are a privileged user launching an iLOrest script from a iLO based server, targeting a remote iLO.
 However, the script supplies wrong credentials to the remote iLO.
 In that case, iLOrest returns an error code, but sadly enough, the script does not test the return code of the login process and continues its execution.

-As you are privileged, on a physical iLO based system with the CHIF driver up and running, iLOrest performs following requests successfully on your system via the CHIF driver in place of the remote server.
-This situation can be embarrassing....
+As you are privileged on a physical iLO based system with the CHIF driver up and running, iLOrest performs following requests successfully on your system via the CHIF driver in place of the remote server.
+This situation is embarrassing because you perform management actions on the wrong system.

-The following picture displays a script launched from an iLO 4 based computer, targeting an ilO 5, but supplying faulty username and password in the login command and discarding errors (`&> /dev/null`).
+The following picture displays a script launched from an iLO 4 based computer, targeting an iLO 5, but supplying faulty username and password in the login command and discarding errors (`&> /dev/null`).

-As a consequence, the following iLOrest command retrieves the local iLO 4 firmware version, instead of the remote iLO 5 firmware version !
+As a consequence, the next iLOrest command retrieves the local iLO 4 firmware version, instead of the remote iLO 5 firmware version !

 ![iLOrest accessing wrong iLO](/img/wrongchif.png "iLOrest accessing wrong iLO")